nussjustin/dev.urandom.sh/content/posts/2022/10/19/mysql-in.md

 Unlike MySQL, JSON supports arrays and MySQLs JSON functions and operators can work with arrays too.

-We can use this to our advantage to improve how we do our list filters.
+The question is: Can we use this to our advantage to improve how we filter on list of values similar to how we would could use arrays in PostgreSQL?

-## Member of
+## First idea: Using the `MEMBER OF ()` operator

 With JSON support in MySQL a new operator was introduced: `MEMBER OF ()`.